-UK’s Boris Johnson apologizes for missing Brexit deadline
+UK leader Boris Johnson sorry for missing Brexit deadline

-LONDON (AP) — Britain’s election campaign heated up Sunday even before it officially started, with Prime Minister Boris Johnson saying he would apologize to Conservatives for failing to take the U.K. out of the European Union by Oct.
+LONDON (AP) — Britain’s election campaign heated up Sunday with Prime Minister Boris Johnson saying he would apologize to Conservatives for failing to take the U.K. out of the European Union by Oct.
 31 and Brexit Party leader Nigel Farage saying he won’t personally run for a seat in Parliament.

 Johnson’s promise to have Britain leave the bloc by Oct.
-31 had been his central platform in the party leadership competition that brought him to power in July.
+31 had been the central plank in the party leadership competition that brought him to power in July.

 He told Sky News on Sunday that it was a matter of “deep regret” that he failed to do so.
 Asked if he was sorry about missing the deadline, Johnson said: “Yes, absolutely.”

+Johnson’s failure to deliver may cost him some backing from voters drawn to his fiery rhetoric on the need to finalize Brexit, including his famous statement that he would rather “die in a ditch” than seek another extension.

-Johnson’s plan to leave by Oct.
-31 with or without a divorce deal was blocked by Parliament, which required him to seek a Brexit extension.
+But his pledge to leave by Oct.
+31 with or without a divorce deal was blocked by Parliament, which required him to seek a Brexit delay.
 The EU has granted a three-month Brexit extension until Jan.
 31.

 Johnson pushed hard for an early national election on Dec.
-12 in which he hopes to get a more Brexit-friendly Parliament.
+12 in which he hopes to get a more Brexit-friendly Parliament that will — finally — pass his proposed deal with the EU.

-One of his political rivals, Nigel Farage of the Brexit Party, has pushed for his one-theme party to team up in a coalition with Johnson’s Conservatives for the December election, but the prime minister has refused the offer.
-The two parties are both vying for Brexit-backing voters.
+He also said on Sunday that his government wouldn’t approve another legally binding referendum of independence for Scotland.

+The campaign won’t officially begin until after Parliament is dissolved on Wednesday, and various party alliances are still being formed.

 Farage has vowed that his party will contest every seat in England, Scotland and Wales against the Conservatives unless Johnson drops his Brexit agreement, which Farage and his party think is worse than a no-deal Brexit.